Does Medicare Cover Exercise Equipment ?

-If it is apparent that the beneficiary of the program cannot get by without a certain piece of equipment, and it is within their budget, they will very often be able to purchase it.
+If it is apparent that the beneficiary of the program cannot do without a certain piece of equipment, and it is within their budget, they will very often be able to purchase it.

-Due to the fact that the goal here is to help the individuals to remain in their homes, the items bought can far beyond what is available as DME under Medicare coverage, as long as they are needed medically and within budget.
+Due to the fact that the goal here is to help the individuals to remain in their homes, the items bought can go far beyond what is allowed as DME under Medicare coverage, so long as they are needed medically and within budget.

 To find out more about Medicaid Self Direction click here